jonnycundall/comms-platform/src/main/tut/docs/templates.md

 ### Channels

-Currently email and SMS channels are supported and you must provide either or both, an email and SMS template.
+Currently email and SMS channels are supported and you must provide either an email template, an SMS template or both.

 #### Email